Swamp Thing: the ancestor of The Sandman and Lucifer

 Both Rowland and Paine have been children for decades.
 Paine only recently cleared his first century.
 When Rowland falls for a living friend, though, he begins to realize what permanent childhood could mean.
 Paine sees this as well and believes the solution is to narrow the scale of their activities.
 What Paine and Rowland have always done together was solve mysteries: that must suffice.
 The prospect of losing Rowland, though, awakened him to his own discontent with the narrow scale.

 Similar frustrations with static existence come through in all of the Thai ghosts but Jai and Melvin stuck with me, in particular.
 Jai believes her parents moved to America to pursue shallow and mistaken values, which she equates with a generalized tendency of adults to accept comfort over thriving.
 She fears this, more than anything.
-Melvin, a loud chlid whose short life taught him the defensive value of a big personality, is perpetually haunted by stereotype threat.
+Melvin, a loud child whose short life taught him the defensive value of a big personality, is perpetually haunted by stereotype threat.
 When faced with his own despair, he protects himself with fury and a drive toward retribution.

 Like the kumanthongs, the energy of despair is unidirectional and gravitates toward itself.
 More than anything else, despair tempts you with the illusion of inevitability.
 Not unlike the magnetism between Hell and Hellions, in ‘Season Of Mists’.
 This dynamic and the realizaiton that you don’t have to stay anywhere (or remain in the same state) forever is the emotional core of this book, which is one thing that I do not want to spoil.